pantrypoints/sp/content/en/research/einstein/100/author-016.md

 The core point in the immense relativistic confusion of terms deserves to be explained in more detail in connection with other fundamental terms.
 Without the two basic concepts just mentioned, no thinking is possible, as I said.

+1) The thought of Fresnel deals with different densities.
+In my private sense, I assume that if you have a carafe of water on the table and then walk around the room with the carafe, the water will have the same density in both cases.
+Fresnel was of the opinion that part of the ether remained and another part was carried away - it is a daring and somewhat arbitrary arithmetic operation, the arithmetic average number from the struggle to pull to calculate between these two “ethers.

 The core point in the immense relativistic confusion of terms deserves to be explored in more detail in connection with other fundamental terms.
 Without the two basic concepts just mentioned, no